 In Spanish law, other relatives, persons or institutions may be appointed, under judicial supervision, to exercise parental responsibility over minors, if the parents fail to carry out the duties of protection laid down by the law on the care of minors, or do not carry them out satisfactorily.

 4 If the parents divorce or split up, how is the question of parental responsibility determined for the future?

 If the parents divorce or separate, parental responsibility may be determined:

 - At the request of both parents, in a Regulating Agreement (convenio regulado), which must be approved by the courts;

 - By a court decision, in adversarial proceedings.

 Parental responsibility, as an institution for the protection of minors, lies with both parents.

 The arrangements for the care and custody of minors may be summarised as follows:

-- Award to just one of the parents; this is the arrangement most frequently made, both in separations and divorces which are mutually agreed and in adversarial proceedings; visiting arrangements are usually made for the parent without custody.
+- Award to just one of the parents.
+Visiting arrangements are usually made for the parent without custody.